KnugiHK/libaacs-libbdplus-windows/README.md

 * **libaacs**: https://www.videolan.org/developers/libaacs.html
 * **libbdplus**: https://www.videolan.org/developers/libbdplus.html

-This repository’s purpose is to offer a transparent building process and clean binaries for consumption (i.e., no need to download the libraries from the Mega.nz link in the forum post).
-The build for this project uses GitHub Actions and cross-compilation with mingw64 on Ubuntu, leveraging GNU/gcc.
-It's safe to use and free from viruses, though you’re encouraged to review the process and repository for full transparency.
+This repository is designed to provide a transparent build process and clean, ready-to-use binaries, no need to rely on the Mega.nz link shared on the Internet.
+The build process uses GitHub Actions and cross-compilation with mingw64 on Ubuntu, utilizing GNU/gcc.
+The binaries are safe to use and virus-free, but we encourage you to review the build process and repository for full transparency.

 ## How to use libaacs & libbdplus